GGEDeveloper/aligeko/docs/deployment_guide.md

 # AliTools B2B Deployment Guide

-This document provides a step-by-step guide for updating and deploying the AliTools B2B platform to Vercel, incorporating lessons learned from recent error fixes.
+This document provides a step-by-step guide for deploying the AliTools B2B platform to Vercel, incorporating lessons learned from recent deployment experiences.

 ## Pre-Deployment Checklist